howerj/httpc/readme.md

 The code is most likely to have been recently tested on Linux, it may work on other Unixen, and it will be less frequently tested on Windows.
 Likewise, it is more likely to have been tested on a 64-bit platform.
+The SSL library, if used at all, should provide an openSSL interface on either Windows or Linux.

 # RETURN CODES